 Lung adenocarcinoma (sometimes referred to as “adeno”) is a type of non-small cell lung cancer (NSCLC).
 About 40% of people with NSCLC have adenocarcinoma.

 Researchers have found many biomarkers or “driver mutations” in NSCLC adenocarcinoma.
-This helps scientists create targeted therapies, a type of treatment that targets and attacks biomarkers (mutations in cells) that cause cancer to grow.
+This helps scientists create targeted therapies, a type of treatment that targets biomarkers (mutations in cells) that cause cancer to grow.

 Learn more about lung adenocarcinoma, how it is diagnosed, and current treatments.